surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/module/understanding-a-windows-powershell-module.md

 PowerShell is installed, or it can be stored in a user folder.

-Generally speaking, you can determine where you should install your module by using one of the paths stored in the `$ENV:PSModulePath` variable.
+Generally speaking, you can determine where you should install your module by using one of the paths stored in the `$Env:PSModulePath` variable.
 Using one of these paths means that PowerShell can automatically find and load your module when a user makes a call to it in their code.
 If you store your module somewhere else, you can explicitly let PowerShell know by passing in the location of your module as a parameter when you call `Install-Module`.